 Take a break

-So those are my tips for surviving the souks?
-Have you ever visited Marrakech and do you have any more to add?
+So those are my tips for surviving the souks in Marrakech – have you ever visited Morocco and do you have any more to add?